anarspereira/anarspereira/README.md

 ☀️ I'm Ana Rafaela and I'm from Portugal!

+👩🏽‍💻 I am a Workday Integration Consultant at Accenture.

 💻 I hold a Master's degree in Bioinformatics at the University of Minho, Braga, Portugal.

 🧬 My academic journey culminated in a Master's dissertation titled "Genomic profiling of gastrointestinal stromal tumours using whole-exome sequencing".